-When your dog engages in these annoying and destructive habits, it’s an indication that he’s in pain.
-Play with him as much as you can, both outside and within the house.
+There are a number of things you can do to keep your dog busy and out of trouble.
+Play with him as much as you can, both inside and outside the house.
 He’ll be less likely to engage in self-destructive conduct after engaging in this much-needed mental and physical exercise.
-Best of all, learning how to keep your dog busy and doing these things with him will make sure that your best friend is truly happy.
+Best of all, learning how to keep your dog busy and doing the following things with him will make sure that your best friend is truly happy.

 Keep Your Dog Amused While You’re Away